owulveryck/blog/content/post/chrome-eye-of-the-cloud.md

 ![Picture](https://github.com/owulveryck/cortical/raw/master/doc/cortical.png)

-Now, let me explain what is, according to me, the **most interresting part** of this post.
+Now, let me explain what is, according to me, the **most interesting part** of this post.
 By now, all that I have done is a little bit of javascript to grab a picture.
 This is not a big deal, and there is no machine learning yet (besides the speech recognition built-in in chrome).
 What I need now is to actually process the messages so the computer can tell what it sees.

 For this purpose I have developed a message dispatcher.
 This dispatcher, called _Cortical_  is available on [github](https://github.com/owulveryck/cortical)